Auroxsus/Potato_Programming_Language/README.md

 **PotatoCompiler.cpp** is the source file of our project and is updated as additional features and functions are added to the POTATO programming language.

-**PotatoCompilier.exe** is the current version of the official "compilier" for the POTATO programming language.
+**PotatoCompilier.exe** is the current version of the "compilier" for the POTATO programming language that is in use.
 It is a combination of PotatoComplier.cpp + Potato.h

 ## Language Capabilities
 * specify unnamed literal constants with data types integer, boolean, and string (strings are usually used to label output);